 Croxteth in North Liverpool has become synonymous with gun and knife crime after Rhys Jones was killed in nearby Croxteth Park.
 After his death and a spate of killings around the country, government departments and local authorities were keen to try and find a solution to the problem, by funding projects designed to tackle it.

-We heard last week that two home office projects TKAP and TGAP rather than see a decrease have actually seen an increase in gun and knife crime.
+We have heard that two Home Office projects TKAP and TGAP rather than see a decrease, have actually seen an increase in gun and knife crime.

 So do projects like this ever work?
 Stephanie Power reports from Croxteth

 We've talked a lot in recent weeks about sentencing, soaring prison numbers and the problem of reoffending.
 In the course of that debate, one view that has rarely been heard is that of people who are behind bars.